Arelle/ixbrl-viewer/README.md

 You should now be able to open the created file in Chrome, and the iXBRL viewer should load.

+## Preparing an iXBRL document set using the Arelle GUI

+To prepare an iXBRL document set, open the document set in Arelle.
+The process is as for a single file, except that a directory should be selected as the output location, rather than a file.

 ## Preparing an iXBRL file using the Arelle command line

 The plugin can also be used on the command line: